prototypsthlm/Switchboard/README.md

 		}

-Running chef
+Running The Operator
 -------------

-1. npm install in chef folder
+1. npm install in the operator folder
 2. node app.js
 3. http://localhost:3000
 5. make your recipe and write it down (execution order is top -> bottom)